-Tourism is a big focus on Zamami, so it’s no surprise that many travel to visit the renowned Furuzamami Beach.
-It was recognised in the 2016 run down of best beaches in Japan, gaining global coverage when announced by TripAdvisor.
-Less well known but just as important to visit is tha Ama Beach, so make a note to make time during your visit.
+Tourism is a big focus on Zamami island, so it’s no surprise that many travel to visit the renowned Furuzamami Beach.
+It was recognized in the 2016 run down of best beaches in Japan, gaining global coverage when announced by TripAdvisor.
+Less well known but just as important to visit is the Ama Beach, so make a note to make time during your visit.

 As you would expect from any island attracting tourists, water sports and activities at sea are very popular, especially in the warmer months.
 In particular, Zamami offers visitors memorable whale watching tours, including the chance of seeing humpback whales, particularly during the winter months.
 Additional activities to watch out for are diving – especially organized scuba dive trips.

 The information desk at Zamami’s Tourist Information Office is available for everyone to learn what they can do in the local area, from water sports and marine activities to visiting our famous observation decks that offer views of the island.
 Whether you need maps to get around, details of operating hours and opening times for attractions or just get some ideas of where to eat, the friendly staff are at your disposal.

 There’s even information available if you’re looking to splash the cash and go shopping.
 We may be a small island, but we’ve got some amazing souvenirs and gifts on sale for visitors to take home for loved ones.
 For more specialized purchases, ask the staff about the shopping opportunities across the island.

 If you’re staying on the island, be sure to call in to get the guides you need to help understand rules around camping, along with complying with local protocol.
 Zamami island is a relaxed and friendly place, but there are certain rules you’ll need to be aware of, especially if you’re staying for a few days.